The random mosaic of photoreceptors in the fly eye

 Project 1.
 Random expression decisions (Caity Anderson, Alexandra Neuhaus-Follini, Liz Urban, Luke Voortman, Mini Yuan): How does a gene randomly decide to be on or off?
 To address this question, we are studying how DNA looping, nuclear architecture, chromatin state, and transcriptional regulators control stochastic expression of spineless.

 Project 2.
-Nuclear architecture and interchromosomal gene regulation (Kayla Viets, Chaim Chernoff, Jeong Han, Adrienne Chen, Maha Sarfraz): Very little is known about how long range interactions of regulatory DNA elements control stochastic gene expression.
+Nuclear architecture and interchromosomal gene regulation (Kayla Viets, Chaim Chernoff, Jeong Han, Adrienne Chen): Very little is known about how long range interactions of regulatory DNA elements control stochastic gene expression.
 We are studying how copies of the spineless gene come into physical proximity to mediate interchromosomal communication.

-The random mosaic of photoreceptors in the human eye
+The mosaic of photoreceptors in the human eye

-The human retina is composed of three cone cell subtypes that are stochastically distributed.
+The human retina is composed of three cone cell subtypes.
 These cone cell subtypes are defined by expression of color-detecting opsin proteins: L/red, M/green, and S/blue opsins.
 Despite their importance in color and daytime vision, very little is understood about how these three photoreceptor subtypes are generated.
-Since mice and fish have dramatically different patterns of cone cells, we must address this question in developing human tissue.
-We are studying the question of stochastic cone cell specification by differentiating human induced pluripotent stem cells (iPSCs) into retinal cups.
-These retinal cups contain all the cell types of the human retina including opsin-expressing cone photoreceptors (green = L/M opsins; blue = S opsin).
+Since mice and fish have dramatically different patterns of cone cells, we address this question in developing human tissue.
+We are studying the question of cone cell specification by differentiating human stem cells into retinal cups.
+These retinal organoids contain all the cell types of the human retina including opsin-expressing cone photoreceptors (green = L/M opsins; blue = S opsin).

-Project: Stochastic human opsin choice (Kiara Eldred, Sarah Hadyniak, Kasia Hussey): Human stem cell-derived retinal cups are an ideal system to study stochastic opsin expression due to their limited number of cone cell subtypes, arrangement in a monolayer for simple quantitative analysis, thin tissue depth allowing live visualization, and tractability for CRISPR-mediated genome engineering.
-To address the mechanisms controlling stochastic cone cell subtype specification, we are generating reporter lines for the three opsins that we will use for live imaging and to sort cells for genomics analyses.
+Project: Human photoreceptor choice (Kiara Eldred, Sarah Hadyniak, Kasia Hussey, Aki Sogunro): Human stem cell-derived retinal organoids are an ideal system to study cone subtype specification due to their limited number of cone cell subtypes, arrangement in a monolayer for simple quantitative analysis, thin tissue depth allowing live visualization, and tractability for CRISPR-mediated genome engineering.
+To address the mechanisms controlling cone cell subtype specification, we are generating reporter lines for the three opsins that we will use for live imaging and to sort cells for genomics analyses.
 We are testing the roles of upstream transcriptional regulators, subnuclear positioning, and DNA looping in the regulation of opsin expression.